buildpacks/rfcs/text/0000-app-mixins.md

 - *application developer* - a person who is using buildpacks to transform their application code into an OCI image
 - *stackpack* - a new type of buildpack that runs against the stack image(s) instead of an app

-A application developer may specify a list of mixins in their application's `project.toml` file like this:
+An application developer may specify a list of mixins in their application's `project.toml` file like this:

 ```toml
 [build]